hajush/sqwatch/README.md

 in the user:pass format, but the token is used in the user field, and the password left blank.
 So trailing colon is mandatory.

-The SQWATCH_SONAR_BRANCH_PREFIX maybe be either a prefix or "upcoming_is_x", which means that the flow of code does not come from feature branches so we need to count on the daily scans for new issues.
-If the 'x' is replaced with a positive integer, new upcoming issues will be scanned back x days.
+The SQWATCH_SONAR_BRANCH_PREFIX is used to match all feature or future branch prefixes to count as 'upcoming' since they are not yet in the main branch(es).

 ```text/x-sh
 export SQWATCH_DB_URL=<db url, e.g. jdbc:postgresql://localhost:5432/sqwatch>